DavidAntliff/esp32-tsl2561-example/README.md

 Build the application with:

     $ cd esp32-tsl2561-example.git
-    $ make menuconfig    # set your serial configuration and the I2C GPIO - see below
+    $ idf.py menuconfig    # set your serial configuration and the I2C GPIO - see below
-    $ make flash monitor
+    $ idf.py -p (PORT) flash monitor

 The program should detect your connected device and periodically obtain a light reading from it, displaying it on the console.